Mergifyio/mergify/doc/source/actions.rst

      - Value Description
    * - ``users``
      - array of string
-     - None
+     -
-     - The users to assign to the pull request
+     - The users to assign to the pull request.

 .. _backport action: